 Okay.

-Reasons that ran through Paddock's mind is unknown, but it was directly during the same time as life is beautiful.
+Reasons that ran through Paddock's mind is unknown, but it was directly during the same time as Life is Beautiful.

 We have received recovered evidence from that location.

-And I don't want to, you know what?
+And I don't want to, you know what, I'm using the wrong term.

 Evidence is not the term.

-Um so we have very great cooperation from the owners of Life is Beautiful and the Ogden, and they're in full cooperation.
+So we have very great cooperation from the owners of Life is Beautiful and the Ogden, and they're in full cooperation.

 Look at this.

-Um do you think this was all accomplished on his own?
+Do you think this was all accomplished on his own?

 Self-value, face value.